 Now, turn off the engine and start it after a minute.
 The touch screen not working issue in your Jeep Compass, Trailhawk, Grand Cherokee, or Wrangler should be fixed.

-Methods 3: Reset Uconnect System using Hardware Buttons
+Method 6: Reset UConnect System using Hardware Buttons

 - Start your Jeep Compass in the Accessories Mode.
 You can do so simply by pressing the engine Start/Stop button without pressing the Brake pedal.

-- Hold down the Volume button located under the rear surface of the steering wheel on the righthand side and the Enter/Browse (round) button located at the middle of the left-hand media controls.
+- Hold down the Volume button located under the rear surface of the steering wheel on the right-hand side and the Enter/Browse (round) button located in the middle of the left-hand media controls.

-- You need to hold both the buttons simultaneously for about 10-15 seconds.
-The Uconnect system will reset and the touch screen of your Jeep Compass or Cherokee will turn back on.
+- You need to hold both buttons simultaneously for about 10-15 seconds.
+The UConnect system will reset and the touch screen of your Jeep Compass or Cherokee will turn back on.

 Depending on the make year and model of your Jeep vehicle, the hardware button combination to reset the touch screen might differ.
 In case the above trick doesn’t work for you and the touch screen not working problem still persists, try the following key combination.